mattgig/gapcheck/README.md

 }
 ```

+## Accessibility

+When feedback is shown, the input's `aria-invalid` attribute is set to `"false"` for correct/partial and `"true"` for incorrect.
+A tooltip (`title`) is also set on each input, drawing translatable text from the language strings `correct`, `partiallycorrect`, and `incorrect`.
+Text colour and contrast remain the student's theme default — only background colour and border change.

 ## Settings

 No plugin settings page.
 The behaviour can be selected per quiz or set as default via **Site administration → Plugins → Question behaviours → Manage question behaviours**.